6 Best Homeowners Insurance Companies in Arizona of 2025

 While homeowners insurance isn’t a legal requirement in the Grand Canyon State, all lenders require it as a prerequisite for obtaining a mortgage.

-The average annual cost of a homeowners policy in the state of Arizona is $1,615, which works out to about $134 per month.
+Arizona's average annual cost of a homeowners policy is $1,615, which works out to about $134 per month.

-Here at PropertyNest, we understand the importance of choosing the right homeowners insurance company and want all homeowners in Arizona to have what they need to make an informed choice, which is why we’ve done the research to make this list of the best homeowners insurance companies in Arizona.
+Here at PropertyNest, we understand the importance of choosing the right homeowners insurance company and want all homeowners in Arizona to have what they need to make an informed choice, which is why we’ve researched to make this list of Arizona's best homeowners insurance companies.

 The Best Homeowners Insurance Companies in Arizona